-One of the great ironies in today’s America is that a two time college drop out and Friends of the Earth campaigner who spent a lot of time advocating the use of coal is often held up as a hero of the environmental movement while also making a lot of money as a consultant for the natural gas industry, Wal-Mart and the Department of Defense.
+One of the great ironies in today’s America is that a two time college drop out and Friends of the Earth campaigner who strongly advocated for increasing coal use is often held up as a hero of the environmental movement while also making a lot of money as a consultant for the natural gas industry, Wal-Mart and the Department of Defense.
 I am, of course, talking about Amory Lovins, the founder of the Rocky Mountain Institute (RMI).

-As part of my preparation for a comment on Daily Kos yesterday, I pulled a copy of the article that helped to launch Lovins’s career as a “consultant experimental physicist” – those are the words used in his blurb on RMI’s Staff List.
-The article, from the October 1976 issue of Foreign Affairs is still pointed to as one of the seminal thought pieces that helped launch alternative energy programs.
+It’s worthwhile to review the article that helped to launch Lovins’s career as a “consultant experimental physicist” – those are the words used in his blurb on RMI’s Staff List.
+His attention-getting article appeared the October 1976 issue of Foreign Affairs is still pointed to as one of the seminal thought pieces that helped launch alternative energy programs.
 It outlined an energy strategy choice between the “hard energy path” and the “soft energy path”.

 I thought it might be fun to provide the world with an accessible copy of his description of coal technology from that article.
 It is also important to understand that Lovins and RMI still promote the strategies described in the article on their web site.
 This blurb is from their library page